-Prof. Dr. med.
-Stefanos Demertzis is an Associate Professor at the University of Bern and Head of the Department of Cardiac Surgery at the Cardiocentro Ticino in Lugano.
+Stefanos Demertzis M.D. is an Associate Professor at the University of Bern and Head of the Department of Cardiac Surgery at Cardiocentro Ticino in Lugano.
 His special clinical interests are minimally invasive coronary and reconstructive valve surgery, as well as interdisciplinary approaches in acute and chronic heart failure.
 His research focuses on flow visualization and the development of medical devices.
-In his free time he trains for triathlon and publishes his widely-read blog on heart health – heartmatters.ch
+In his free time, he trains for triathlon and publishes his widely-read blog on heart health – heartmatters.ch

 As a cardiac surgeon, you have experienced holding a beating human heart in your hand.
 What thoughts go through your mind at such a moment?